 As the above fees and expenses are paid by the Scheme, or the Global Asset Trust, they affect the amount of earnings of the Scheme available to be credited to you.
 By way of example, the total fees and expenses paid by the Scheme in the year ended 31 March 2024, after tax, were equivalent to 1.01% of the net assets of the Scheme, or \$101 on a Contributor's Total Credit of \$10,000.
-The percentage may vary from year to year.
+The percentage of fees and expenses may vary from year to year.
+The total fees and expenses paid by the Scheme is disclosed in the Scheme's financial statements and annual report.
+Both are available on the Board's website.